 26. Buying Produce That’s Not in Season

 With the abundance of fresh fruits and vegetables available during the summer, it doesn’t make sense to spend more on produce that’s not in season yet.
-So, Taylor said you should stick to seasonal produce — such as peaches, watermelons, corn and tomatoes — to save money.
+So, stick to seasonal produce — such as peaches, watermelons, corn and tomatoes — to save money.

-Another way to save on produce during the summer is by visiting your local farmers market, Taylor said.
-Or even better, grow your own food.
+Another way to save on produce during the summer is by visiting your local farmers’ market.
+Or even better, take advantage of your garden and grow your own food.

-Whether you’re traveling or looking for something fun to do at home, there’s a good chance that you can avoid paying full price for entertainment.
-For example, Leonard recommends looking for discounts on admission to amusement parks, zoos and museums on daily deal sites such as Groupon and LivingSocial.
+If you’re looking for something fun to do locally, there’s a good chance that you can avoid paying full price for entertainment.
+Leonard recommends looking for discounts on admission to amusement parks, zoos and museums on daily deal sites such as Groupon and LivingSocial.

 And don’t forget to take advantage of discounts you can get through memberships in organizations like AAA or AARP.
-For example, AAA members get up to 30 percent off tickets to Six Flags amusement park.
+For example, AAA members get up to 30% off tickets to Six Flags amusement park.

 28. Forgetting About Free Entertainment

 You can avoid spending any money at all by taking advantage of free activities.
 Your public library might offer free events and activities, Woroch said.
 Check your city’s community calendar for events.

 Many zoos and botanical gardens will offer free admission on certain days of the week.
 Local parks may also plan fun, free outdoor activities.
 Look at local organization websites for more information before you go.